14 Facts About The NeverEnding Story On Its 35th Anniversary

 When asked about working with such a young cast in an interview with SciFiNow, special effects director Brian Johnson said "Barret Oliver (Bastian) was an absolute gem" and Tami Stronach (the Childlike Empress) "was fine ...
 Noah Hathaway (Atreyu) was a bit of a pain in the arse, frankly.
 It was very difficult for Wolfgang to get anything out of him.
 Barret Oliver delivered all the time, he was just brilliant, absolutely brilliant."

 There are two sides to every story, of course.
 And Noah Hathaway remembers things a bit differently.
-In a recent interview with The News Tribune, the actor—now 43 years old—says that Petersen, whose English was limited, was a perfectionist who sometimes required up to 40 takes before he was satisfied with a single scene.
-“A three-month movie turned into a year," says Hathaway, who noted that two iconic scenes—Artax's death in the Swamp of Sadness and the introduction of the giant turtle Morla—took two months to shoot.
+In a 2015 interview with The News Tribune, the actor—who is now 47 years old—says that Petersen, whose English was limited, was a perfectionist who sometimes required up to 40 takes before he was satisfied with a single scene.
+“A three-month movie turned into a year," Hathaway said, who noted that two iconic scenes—Artax's death in the Swamp of Sadness and the introduction of the giant turtle Morla—took two months to shoot.
 "It was a lot of work."